StackVista/stackstate-docs/configure/security/rbac/rbac_permissions.md

 ### Analytics Page permissions

-The permissions listed below are required to access and execute scripts in the StackState UI analytics environment.
+The permissions listed below are required to access and execute scripts in the StackState UI analytics environment:

 | Permission | Description |
 |:--- |:--- |